 - More information and the event and nomination forms are available at redcross.org/sandiego/realheroes

 Sound the Alarm.
 Save a Life. – Saturday, October 7

 - Seven times a day, someone in this country dies in a home fire.
 Most fires occur in homes that lack working smoke alarms, which can cut the risk of death by half.

 - We’re hitting the pavement to Sound the Alarm and install free smoke alarms – 1,000 alarms in one day on October 7 in Logan Heights o More information about the American Red Cross Home Fire Campaign and Sound the Alarm installation event (including how to donate or volunteer) is available at soundthealarm.org

 For more information about the American Red Cross of San Diego/Imperial Counties, please visit redcross.org/sandiego.

 About the American Red Cross of San Diego/Imperial Counties

 The American Red Cross of San Diego/Imperial Counties is the most trusted community service organization in education, preparation and response to natural disasters and human emergencies.
 With the public’s ongoing support, we provide lifesaving preparedness training; disaster relief services; services to deployed military personnel and their families, and nutritional counseling through our Women, Infants and Children (WIC) program.
-Through , a regional resiliency initiative, the Red Cross brings together key community and business leaders from the region to create a sustainable network that encourages preparedness, carries out response and recovery plans, and strives for resiliency in the face of disaster, meeting all aspects of the disaster lifecycle.
+Through Prepare San Diego, a four-year regional resiliency initiative, the Red Cross brings together key community and business leaders from the region to create a sustainable network that encourages preparedness, carries out response and recovery plans, and strives for resiliency in the face of disaster, meeting all aspects of the disaster lifecycle.
 The Red Cross is a not-for-profit organization that depends on volunteers and the generosity of the American public to perform its mission.
-For more information, please visit or connect with us on and and .
+For more information, please visit redcross.org/sandiego or connect with us on Facebook and YouTube and Twitter.